nihalxkumar/learnings-notebook/src/Learning-C/Misc/flowcharts.md

 # Flowcharts and Diagrams

 Flowcharts are a graphical representation of an algorithm.
 They are used to represent the flow of control in a program.
-Flowcharts are made up of different symbols that represent different elements of the program.
-The symbols are connected by arrows to show the flow of control.

 The algorithms are: